Professional Certificate in Clinical Practice and CBT Foundations for Adults

 - Course application closes 2 weeks prior to course commencement.

-- Every professional certificate comprises two unique workshops.
-Learners will be awarded a professional certificate when they complete both workshops, and apply to the NUS Department of Psychology for the professional certificate.
+- Every professional certificate comprises of several modules.
+Learners will be awarded a professional certificate when they complete all modules and apply to the NUS Department of Psychology for the professional certificate.

 - GST shall apply at prevailing rates.